-Vaccines have existed for over 100 years, they began as injections of similar viruses – these days native viruses are either ‘inactivated’, which are grown in chicken eggs then killed with radiation, or ‘attenuated’ meaning that their activity has been reduced as to not infect the recipient, but the body will still recognise the intrusion and create antibodies.
+Vaccines have existed for over 100 years, they began as injections of similar viruses – these days native viruses are either ‘inactivated’, which are grown in chicken eggs and then killed with radiation, or ‘attenuated’ meaning that their activity has been reduced as to not infect the recipient, but the body will still recognize the intrusion and create antibodies.

 The second generation uses recombinant protein-based solutions.
 Rather than introduce the entire virus to the patient, a protein – most commonly the spike protein - is isolated and used.
-Here a vaccine adjuvant is vital to enhance not only the efficacy of the vaccine, but also to improve the number of dose treatments that can be manufactured from each batch.
+Here a vaccine adjuvant is vital to enhance not only the efficacy of the vaccine but also to improve the number of dose treatments that can be manufactured from each batch.

 The more recent, third generation of vaccines utilize nucleic acid-based vectors such as DNA or RNA.
 It codes the protein – the body generates the protein itself.
-The scale and infrastructure needed for this type of vaccine is not yet well developed.
-This has accelerated the need for suitable delivery systems.
+The scale and infrastructure needed for this type of vaccine are not yet well developed.
+This has accelerated the need for suitable drug delivery systems.
 Various lipid-based nanoparticle platforms including Liposomes are being investigated as the most promising approach.

-Microfluidizer high shear processing technology combines a fixed geometry Interaction ChamberTM and a constant pressure intensifier pump which means that virtually the entire batch is passed through the Microfluidizer® processor at the required shear rate.
+Microfluidizer® high shear processing technology combines a fixed geometry Interaction ChamberTM and a constant pressure intensifier pump which means that virtually the entire batch is passed through the Microfluidizer® processor at the required shear rate.
 This results in small particle sizes with a narrow size distribution.

-Microfluidics offers both labscale and full production scale equipment that is suitable for vaccine development.
+Microfluidics offers Benchtop, Pilot Scale and full production scale equipment that is suitable for vaccine development and production.
 The results obtained in the lab are guaranteed on scale up as the same size and shape of microchannel Interaction ChambersTM are used on the production units to match that of the lab - they are added in parallel to deliver scale-up.

 Microfluidics is proud to have collaborated over the years with leading research institutes around the world.

-Microfluidics has worked with Dr. Yvonne Perrie from the University of Strathyclyde to develop liposomal formulations for RNA vaccines as well as various other lipid-based nanoparticles such as solid lipid naonparticles (ASNs) and lipid nanoparticles (LNPs).
-Read the paper to find out more information.
+Microfluidics has worked with Dr. Yvonne Perrie from the University of Strathclyde to develop liposomal formulations for RNA vaccines as well as various other lipid-based nanoparticles such as solid lipid nanoparticles (ASNs) and lipid nanoparticles (LNPs).